cepheid42/cuCBET/README.md

 ### Dependencies
 - C++14
-- <del>CUDA 10.2</del> Not implemented
+- CUDA 10.2+

 ### Usage
+To compile use the command

+> nvcc -arch={your_architecture} src/main.cu

+then run

+> ./a.out

+### Details
-Currently the code does not use CUDA despite being .cu/.cuh files.
-Renaming the files to .cpp/.hpp and compiling with any C++ compiler should work.
+Currently the code does not fully compute the CBET.
+The code will output several files to a folder "outputs".
+To plot these files run

-> g++ main.cpp

-or

-> nvcc main.cu
+>python3 cuPlot.py